HwWobbe/Wip-Main/README.md

       - consider 3rd party FullStack work - but only if it adds value by Hosting Data - ideally in SqLite
         - Compare the $ rates
         - Jr "OS" work may need to be gated by Demo pressures
-    - link to Dg: ( Deb: ) topics that are related and can then be expanded better in that environment.
+    - link to Dg: ( Deb: - since .De: is germany ) topics that are related and can then be expanded better in that environment.
       - thse might produce documentation stubs that can the be gateways ti repositories that are:
         - more efficient
         - more secure ( restricted access / permissions )